 Does Lonnie say anything about the times when he lapsed into homosexual behavior?
 What was his viewpoint on this matter?
 In the first book, Lonnie didn't hesitate to talk honestly about how he was sexually molested as a child by a teenage babysitter on repeated occasions, but he only vaguely hinted at how that horrible experience effected the rest of his life.
 It would be interesting to find out what Lonnie, using his own words, has to say about this issue.
 It could clear up a lot of misunderstandings.It appears that Lonnie has answered my questions, but in a way that is not how I originally anticipated.
 He promises that the upcoming third book will deal with this subject in more detail.
 But Lonnie makes it more than clear ahead of time that he is denying the central allegation that has been made against himself — an allegation that would be used to remove Lonnie from the ministry at Vineyard.
 Such an emphatic denial was not what I had been expecting.
-And what Lonnie has said here does not fit in very well with the ideology of contemporary identity politics.
-In the end, Lonnie makes it very plain that the one he belongs to is Christ, and that Christ is the one who provides his identity.
+What Lonnie has said here does not fit in very well with the ideology of contemporary identity politics, and his denial appears to contradict the predominant thesis about Lonnie's life.
+Nevertheless, Lonnie makes it very plain that the one he belongs to is Christ, and that Christ is the one who provides his identity.

 ConclusionI have to applaud Roger Sachs who put together the materials that Lonnie Frisbee had provided for him to create this autobiography.
 Reading it has brought me in contact with a personality who was vivid and fascinating.
 Sometimes I wondered how such a person could ever have existed.
 But he did.
 The second book covered much, and I have read it about six times now.
 I have gone back and reread the first book as well.
 There are other issues that I would have liked to have mentioned, but I have decided to hold off until I have had a chance to see the third book, subtitled Set Free.
 I hope that Roger Sachs will publish the third book soon, and that I live long enough to read it.
 Please, Roger, hurry up!